JesterChenpw/TOTK-Master-Mode/README.md

 - Hitting a Lynel when on its back does less damage for one handed and two handed weapons

 ##### Scaling
 - All enemies that have golden variants will go up a rank (like in BotW).
 There will still be one of each base enemy for the compendium.
+Each tier of enemy will use the XP threshold of the previous rank, like in BotW as well. e.g. Silver Lizalfos -> Golden Lizalfos will occur when Black Lizalfos -> Silver Lizalfos would have occured in Normal Mode.
   - [Red Bokoblin](https://objmap-totk.zeldamods.org/#/map/z2,0,0,Surface?id=MainField,G-4,0xb485726697bc4505)
   - [Red Armored Bokoblin](https://objmap-totk.zeldamods.org/#/map/z2,0,0,Depths?id=MinusField,D-6,0x8f761f61db5ed24e)
   - [Red Moblin](https://objmap-totk.zeldamods.org/#/map/z2,0,0,Surface?id=MainField,E-7,0xb33392917f6dfb14)